Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Opening the IDE
 ---------------

-To run the Sel-IDE, simply select it from the Firefox Tools menu.
+To run the Selenium-IDE, simply select it from the Firefox Tools menu.
 It opens as follows with an empty script-editing window and a menu for loading, or creating new, your scripts.